Obi256/Cloud-Quest-No-SQL-Database-/README.md

-# Cloud-Quest-No-SQL-Database- *cloud
+# Cloud-Quest-No-SQL-Database- *☁️
 In this project we will be creating s No SQL database tohelp behaiviors from metadata, such as movies wanted and device types.

 ### Prerequisites
 Access to the AWS console, Dynamo DB, Github Account (for documentation)
-* ☁️

 ## Step 1:  open the Aws Console, navigate to the Dynomo DB service

 Cretae a new table

-In the table details give a table name
+- In the table details give a table name

-type a partition key and choose a string
+- type a partition key and choose a string

-For short key input "LastDateWatched"
+- For short key input "LastDateWatched"

-In the Settings Section keep everything default
+- In the Settings Section keep everything default

 ##  Step 2: Create Table

-In the tables section, review the status of the table, make sure it is active
+- In the tables section, review the status of the table, make sure it is active

 Click the table name